 While it may be tempting to open up windows as the weather gets nicer, you may be letting allergen(s) into your home.
 Allergy-proof your home by keeping windows closed when allergen counts are high, especially first thing in the morning, as well as vacuuming and washing sheets and towels regularly.

 Whether you’re experiencing sleep disturbance, increased swelling or a combination of the two, allergic brain fog is a real phenomenon.
-You can get symptom relief and reduce allergy-fatigue by working with an allergist to establish a treatment plan that’s best for you.
-To learn more about our team of board-certified Allergy, Asthma and Immunology physicians, visit our Allergy, Asthma & Immunology page.
+You can get symptom relief and reduce allergy fatigue by working with an allergist to establish a treatment plan that’s best for you.
+Schedule an appointment with our Allergy, Asthma & Immunology team to discuss a care plan designed specifically for you.